-This June our brand of the month has nothing to do with fashion… on the contrary our wandering gaze has lead us to the beauty brand universally loved by editors, Instagrammers and in fact anyone who has a penchant for millennial pink.
+Our brand of the month isn't exactly fashion this June… on the contrary our wandering gaze has lead us to the beauty brand universally loved by editors, Instagrammers and in fact anyone who has a penchant for millennial pink on masse.

 Founded in late 2014 by Emily Weiss, Glossier singlehandedly ushered in a new era in beauty - one in which minimalism and no-makeup-makeup is championed.
 Obviously stark contrast to the Kardashian inspired contoured cheekbones, dark eyes and a bright lip often seen all over our Instagram feeds.
 Because, unlike other beauty brands on the market, Glossier encourages women to look like the best version of themselves, not an aspirational version of someone else.

 After its release the brand became a cult-favourite overnight, and its iconic millennial-pink packaging can be seen everywhere, from the vanities of young girls to the backstages of fashion weeks and on the celebrities walking the red carpets.
 At Glossier you’ll find skincare, makeup, bodycare, and a fragrance, all designed for real life.
 Glossier believe that the skin should come first, makeup second.
 Starting off with the most important thing, perfectly primed skin, that glowy, dewy skin look and feel is synonymous with the brand, with products invented to bring out your best before reaching for makeup.
 Once your skin is perfected and feeling great, makeup becomes the fun part, not the fix—as it should be.